 |MILS:4020||Leadership in a Complex World MSL402||3|

 Cadets whose aim is a commission must satisfy a Professional Military Education (PME) requirement.
 They must complete at least one course in military history from the following list.
-This course may be the same as one used to complete the College of Liberal Arts and Sciences General Education Program.
-Cadets may use other courses to meet the requirement, with the military science professor's approval.
+Cadets may use other courses to meet the additional coursework requirement, with the military science professor's approval.

-Military Science offers two-, three-, and four-year ROTC scholarships for students who enter the ROTC program.
-These scholarships pay tuition at the University of Iowa, an allotment for books and supplies each semester, most mandatory educational fees, and a tax-free monthly stipend during the academic year.
-Scholarships also are available for nursing students who wish to become Army nurses.
+The Military Science Program offers two-, three-, and four-year ROTC scholarships for students who enter the ROTC program.
+These scholarships pay full tuition at the University of Iowa, an allotment for books and supplies each semester, mandatory educational fees, and a tax-free monthly stipend during the academic year.
+The tax-free monthly stipend is provided to non-scholarship cadets who enter a contractual agreement with ROTC to serve in the Army.
+Additional financial assistance may be provided through scholarships.

 Undergraduate Program of Study